Folium Systems

 Where will the AI run?

-A runtime placement decision for each workflow: public-demo proof, cloud API, private endpoint, local model, hybrid route, or future production service.
+A runtime placement decision for each process: public-demo example, cloud API, private endpoint, local model, hybrid route, or future production service.

 Runtime placement map, cost and privacy rationale, fallback path, and vendor-exit notes.